husker-dev/openglfx/README.md

 # About

-This library adds a new element to the JavaFX for rendering OpenGL graphics.
-It is optimized for each platform.
-Also, this library includes some auxiliary functions for working with OpenGL from JavaFX.
+This library adds a new element to the JavaFX for rendering OpenGL graphics using LWJGL, JOGL, LWJGL2 or LibGDX.
+It is optimized for each platform and includes some auxiliary functions for working with OpenGL from JavaFX.

 - [Dependency](#dependency)
 - [Usage](#usage)